neobepmat/docker-script/readme.md

 The _server-cla_ includes files and notes of post installations steps executed while installing and configuring the Linux Server in CLA organization.

-The _cladb80_ includes files and notes of post installations steps executed while installing and configuring the _CLADB80_ Postgres 13 Server in CLA organization.
+The _cladb80_ includes files and notes of post installations steps executed while installing and configuring the _CLADB80_ database server:
+- Postgres 13 Test and Production
+- Postgres 9 Test
+- Sql Server 2019 Express Test